-A quick update on last episode’s story of the student who went one second over time on his test day Writing Sample.
+A quick update on the last episode’s story of the student who went one second overtime on his test day Writing Sample.
 The LSAC’s characteristically cagey response to him leaves us plenty of room for speculation.
 (1:00)

 Two listener emails describe separate but nearly identical issues with their proctors from the September LSAT.
 Each student took the test with accommodations and neither was allowed by their proctor to take the fifth section of the test.
 This administrator error led to their scores being canceled by the LSAC.
 Hear our response to what the LSAC is offering these students for their trouble.
 (3:40)